Kings Highway station (IND Culver Line): Station layout

 The station has three tracks and two island platforms.
 Each platform contains a green canopy with black roofs that run for the entire length except near the north ends, where a control tower is present on the Coney Island-bound platform.

 Trains going to Coney Island (southbound) or Manhattan and Queens (northbound) use the local tracks.
 The center express track is normally used only during rush hours to short turn trains not going to Stillwell Avenue.
 There are platform signs informing riders that some rush hour 179th Street-bound trains are available from the center track.

 There are no express stations south of this station.
 Instead, the center track offers the option of switching to either local tracks.
 Diamond crossover switches exist between the center and southbound tracks at both ends of the station.
 Switches exist at both ends of the station allowing northbound trains to switch from the express track to the northbound local track.
 Additional switches exist between Avenue U and Avenue X (one each from the center track to the northbound and southbound tracks), and south of Avenue X merging into the southbound local track and the yard leads towards the Coney Island Yard.

-The current track configurations allow trains to terminate and reverse at Kings Highway, but do not allow northbound local trains from Coney Island to run express north of Kings Highway without skipping Avenue U; these switches previously existed, but were removed during track rehabilitation projects in the 1990s.
+The current track configurations allow trains to terminate and reverse at Kings Highway; however, from 1990 to September 2020, the previous configuration did not allow northbound local trains from Coney Island to run express north of Kings Highway without skipping Avenue U. Switches originally existed, but were removed during track rehabilitation projects in the 1990s before being replaced in September 2020 as part of CBTC installation on the Culver Line.